 Weifang has a long history.
-Human inhabitation of Weifang dates back to the Neolithic period.
-It is the hometown of many well-known figures, including Emperor Shun of the Three Sovereigns and the Five Emperors period, the politician Yan Ying of the Spring and Autumn Period (770 BC to 476 BC), the Confucian scholar Zheng Xuan of the Eastern Han Dynasty (25 AD to 220 AD), the agriculturist Jia Simiao of the Northern Wei Dynasty (386 to 534).
+Human habitation dates back to the Neolithic period.
+It is the hometown of many well-known figures, including Emperor Shun of the Three Sovereigns and the Five Emperors period, the politician Yan Ying of the Spring and Autumn Period (770 to 476 BC), the Confucian scholar Zheng Xuan of the Eastern Han Dynasty (25 to 220), the agriculturist Jia Simiao of the Northern Wei Dynasty (386 to 534).

 The artist Zhang Zeduan of the North Song Dynasty (960 to 1127) made a masterpiece called Along the River During the Qingming Festival that is displayed in the Imperial Palace of Beijing.

 Weifang's handcraft industry has had equal fame with Suzhou of Zhejiang Province since the reign of Emperor Qianlong of the Qing Dynasty about 217 years ago.
 It was China’s largest kite and New Year woodcut paintings producing area and distribution center during the dynastic era.

 The techniques of kite and New Year woodcut painting are well preserved.
 The craftsmen and their products have been promoted as a tourist attraction since 1980s, and they city attracts many tourists from other places in China and abroad every year.